DexcTrack/dexctrack/README.md

 ## Installing

->Install the latest 2.7.* version of 'python' for whatever operating system you are running on your computer.
+>Install the latest 2.7.* or 3.* version of 'python' for whatever operating system you are running on your computer.
+For MacOS or Windows, www.python.org/downloads has installation packages with built executables.
+For Linux, they only provide source code, so you are generally better off using your Linux package manager to install the latest built version.

->Also install 'pip', a tool for installing and managing Python packages.
-This is included in the installation packages from www.python.org, but if you instead, use a package manager such as 'apt', 'synaptic', 'rpm', or 'dnf' to install 'python2.7.*', you may need to specify an additional package to get 'pip' installed.
+>Also install 'pip' (for python 2.7.*) or 'pip3' (for python 3.*), a tool for installing and managing Python packages.
+This is included in the installation packages from www.python.org, but if you use a Linux package manager such as 'apt', 'synaptic', 'rpm', or 'dnf' to install 'python' or 'python3', you may need to specify an additional package to get 'pip' or 'pip3' installed.

 </br>
 </br>